 Pick the blooms when they turn a color you love and feel somewhat papery.

-Fill a vase with two inches of water and add the hydrangeas.
+Fill a vase with two inches of water and add the flowers.
 Make sure all the stems of the hydrangeas are submerged.
 Keep an eye on the blooms and water.

 The blooms will continue to dry.
 If the water starts to get stagnant, you will smell it, so replace it to the same water line.
 The goal is to let the water evaporate naturally.

-Keep hydrangeas away from sunlight so they don’t bleach out.
+Keep flower heads away from sunlight so they don’t bleach out.
 When the heads are dry and crisp they are ready!
 They can be used to decorate and do not need any water!

 Drying hydrangeas using this method will keep the color more vibrant and the heads less fragile than air drying.